MachoThemes/unite/readme.txt

 = Images bundled with the theme =
-* screenshot.png - Screenshot of the theme
+* screenshot.png - Screenshot of the theme by Colorlib

 == Changelog ==